pramsey/crunchyblog/waiting-postgis-32-2/index.md

 * Geometry validity is worth keeping track of, using [ST_IsValid()](https://postgis.net/docs/ST_IsValid.html), to avoid algorithm failures
 * Geometry can be repaired using [ST_MakeValid()](https://postgis.net/docs/manual-dev/ST_MakeValid.html)
 * The new "method=structure" algorithm offers a higher performance and maybe "more correct" (depending on who you ask) take on geometry repair
+* Performance of both validity testing and validity repair has improved substantially in PostGIS 3.2 via GEOS 3.10.